y3owk1n/time-machine.nvim/README.md

 # time-machine.nvim

 Undo.
 Redo.
 Time travel.
-Take control of your edit history with an interactive timeline, diff previews, taggings and live reloading trees.
+Take control of your edit history with an interactive timeline, diff previews, taggings, live reloading trees and cleanup functions.

 <!-- panvimdoc-ignore-start -->

 ![time-travel-demo](https://github.com/user-attachments/assets/2dc6c6e4-338e-4322-9698-f7d8b8d65cb7)

 <!-- panvimdoc-ignore-end -->

+> [!warning]
+>
+> - The documentation may not cover all the features of the plugin.
+I will update it as we go.
+> - There is no test yet for now, but it will be added soon.
+Hopefully nothing breaks.

 ## 🚀 Features